-Belkin QODE Thin Type Keyboard Cover for iPad Air review
+Belkin QODE Thin Type Keyboard Cover for iPad Air full review

 Despite the iPad Air being released over a year ago, there are still a lack of thin keyboards available.
 Belkin's QODE Thin Type is one of the thinnest around, with a newer model designed specifically for the iPad Air 2.
 Here's our QODE Thin Type Keyboard review.

 Available in white or grey to match the two current iPad Air colours, the QODE is just a few millimetres thick.
 It has a magnetic hinge so it can act as a cover for the iPad, but there's nothing to hold it shut - the idea is that you put the whole thing into a sleeve or pouch in a backpack.